Annapurna Circuit Trek

 - Private Tour

 Besides the magnificent natural landscapes, another highlight of Annapurna Circuit Trek is its strong cultural atmosphere.
 Along the way, you will have the opportunity to experience the primitive cultures and lifestyles of at least six different ethnic groups, which is unmatched by any other trekking route in Nepal.
-In addition, there are distinctive architectures, scattered villages and farmhouses, everything is fascinated by hikers from all over the world!
+In addition, there is distinctive architecture, scattered villages and farmhouses, everything is fascinating to hikers from all over the world!
 The best time to visit is from October and November or April and May.

 |Day||Route||Attractions & Activities|

 |1||Arrival in Kathmandu||Pick up and transfer to the hotel.|

 |2||Kathmandu – Besisahar (820m) –Bhulbule (490m)||Trek from Bhulbule to Bhulbule|